pvsune/theschwartz-simple-queue/README.md

   * `cpanm TheSchwartz`
   * `cpanm Config::FromHash`
   * or if you use dependency management, add them in *cpanfile*
+3. Edit `config.pl` with your database credentials.
-3. Create database `ts_db` on your local mysql server with this [schema](https://metacpan.org/source/JFEARN/TheSchwartz-1.12/doc/schema.sql)
+4. Create database `ts_db` on your local mysql server with this [schema](https://metacpan.org/source/JFEARN/TheSchwartz-1.12/doc/schema.sql)

 ## Usage ##
 1. Run the worker script - `perl worker.pl`